Spidfail/ft_ping/README.md

 `-T <timestamp>` : This is an interesting one.
 Since the time enlapsed printed by ping as default is the one between a ECHO_REQUEST and a ECHO_REPLY (**RTT**), this option will make the IP header timestamp be filled with local time then send the ECHO_REQUEST with it ; and the receiver is asked to do the same in return in his ECHO_REPLY packet.
 It means that with this option, the user can calculate the time that enlapsed between a sent ECHO_REQUEST (by local machine) and a received ECHO_REQUEST (by the targeted machine), in other words ***the time a ECHO_REQUEST makes between two hosts and not only the round trip time***.
 For a better explanation with a Wireshark example, check [this video](https://youtu.be/4EFEdAyxemk).
+**This option is not implemented yet.**

+`-M <hint>` : Use the [MTU discovery path](https://www.oreilly.com/library/view/internet-core-protocols/1565925726/ch05s03s04.html) destined to optimize packet sending by avoiding to send fragmented packets.
+Another [article](https://blog.cloudflare.com/path-mtu-discovery-in-practice/) is usefull to give us an example on how it's implemented beyond this program. **This option is not implemented yet.**

+`-n` : Forbidden the resolution and the use of the Canon Name (see [CNAME record](https://en.wikipedia.org/wiki/CNAME_record)).
+The only change is to not use the flag `AI_CANONNAME` in the `struct addrinfo` passed as `hint` to `getaddrinfo()` (check the [getaddrinfo man](https://man7.org/linux/man-pages/man3/getaddrinfo.3.html)).

+`-w / -W` : set respectively a deadline or/and a timeout in second.
+For the deadline, a fork is used to send a `SIGINT` signal when the deadline is reached.
+A minimum and a maximum is set for both.

 For more details on socket options, check [here](https://man7.org/linux/man-pages/man7/socket.7.html).